Integrated timetabling and scheduling of modular autonomous vehicles under uncertainty: Mathematical formulation

-Recall that the binary decision variable $z_{k, i, t}^{l}, \forall k \in \mathcal{K}, l \in \mathcal{L}, i \in \mathcal{S}, t \in \mathcal{T}$ are introduced to indicate whether an MAV assigned to trip $k$ on line $l$ departs stop $i$ at time interval $t$ or not.
+To model timetabling decisions, we define the binary decision variable $z_{k, i, t}^{l}$ to indicate whether an MAV assigned to trip $k$ on line $l$ departs stop $i$ at time interval $t$. $z_{k,i,t}^l=1$ indicates trip $k$ on line $l$ has not departed from stop $i$; otherwise, $z_{k,i,t}^l=0$.
+The real-valued variables $a_{k,i}^l$ and $d_{k,i}^l$ represent the arrival and departure times at stop $i$, respectively.
+Additionally, $\alpha_{k,1}^l$ captures the shifting time at the first stop, while $\beta_{k,i}^l$ denotes the dwell time at stop $i$.
+The timetable is governed by the following constraints:

 Constraints (\ref{binary_z}) ensure the monotonically non-increasing property of the binary variable related to timetabling.
-Constraints (\ref{cons_couple}) defines the relationship between the binary variable related to timetabling and the real-valued departure times of trips on all lines.
-Constraints (\ref{cons_arrive}) calculate the arrival time at stop $i$ of the MAV assigned to trip $k$ on line $l$.
-Constraints (\ref{cons_buffer}) are formulated to track the dwell time of the MAV assigned to trip $k$ at stop $i$ on line $l$ (denoted as $\beta_{k,1}^l$), which equals to the difference between the departure time and arrival time at this stop.
-Constraints (\ref{cons_shift}), (\ref{cons_dwell}), and (\ref{cons_headway}) set the lower and upper limitations on shifting times at the first stop of trip $k$ on line $l$ (denoted as $\alpha_{k,1}^l$), dwell times of trip $k$ at stop $i$, and headway between two adjacent trips $k$ and $k+1$, respectively.
-Constraints (\ref{zbinary}) define the domain of the decision variable related to the timetabling.
+Constraints (\ref{cons_couple}) define the relationship between the binary variable related to timetabling and the real-valued departure times.
+Constraints (\ref{cons_arrive}) calculate the arrival time at stop $i$ of trip $k$ on line $l$.
+Constraints~(\ref{cons_buffer}) are formulated to track the dwell time of trip~$k$ at stop~$i$ on line~$l$, denoted by $\beta_{k,i}^{l}$.
+This dwell time is defined as the difference between the departure time $d_{k,i}^{l}$ and the arrival time $a_{k,i}^{l}$ at stop~$i$ on line~$l$ for trip~$k$.
+Additionally, constraints (\ref{cons_shift}), (\ref{cons_dwell}), and (\ref{cons_headway}) set the lower and upper limitations on shifting times, dwell times, and headway, respectively.